Nissin Cup Noodles vs. Assari Oishii Noodles

 It comes in numerous flavors that differ by country, and in 2006 in Japan, Nissin launched a Cup Noodle-related series called Soup Noodle.

-Unfortunately, the Soup Noodle line went out of production this year, but instead this April, the manufacturer started to sell the successor series Nissin Assari Sukuname Noodle.
+Unfortunately, the line went out of production this year (2018), but instead, the manufacturer started to sell the successor named Assari Sukuname Noodle this April.

-Specifically, they are different from Nissin Cup Noodles in that the amount of noodles is less than Cup Noodles.
-While the regular Nissin Cup Noodles contain 65g noodles, these newcomers only have 50g of noodles.
+But they are different from Nissin Cup Noodles in that the amount of noodles is less.
+While regular Nissin Cup Noodles contain 65 g of noodles, these newcomers only have 50 grams.

 As the words, Assari (あっさり) and Sukuname (少なめ) respectively mean light and fewer amounts, the soup noodle of the Assari Sukuname ramen is just like that compared to Nissin Cup Noodles.

 The light taste of its broth comes from the small amounts of noodles, as the cup must fill itself using more water.

 Instead, the Assari Sukuname ramen is low-calorie and healthy, mainly marketed toward female and elderly customers.